stopbeingdumb/prompt-engineering-portfolio/README.md

 # About Me

-> *[One professional line: who you are and what you focus on, for example: "Student exploring AI and prompt engineering, building a portfolio of practical, well-documented prompts."]*
+I am student exploring AI and prompt engineering, building a portfolio of practical, well-documented prompts.

 ## Instructions for Use (delete this section when you write your own)